hayaalsh/FCND-Motion-Planning/README.md

 # Extra Challenges: Real World Planning

 For an extra challenge, consider implementing some of the techniques described in the "Real World Planning" lesson.
 You could try implementing a vehicle model to take dynamic constraints into account, or implement a replanning method to invoke if you get off course or encounter unexpected obstacles.

+## Project: 3D Motion Planning

+---

+# Required Steps for a Passing Submission:
+1. Load the 2.5D map in the colliders.csv file describing the environment.
+2. Discretize the environment into a grid or graph representation.
+3. Define the start and goal locations.
+4. Perform a search using A* or other search algorithm.
+5. Use a collinearity test or ray tracing method (like Bresenham) to remove unnecessary waypoints.
+6. Return waypoints in local ECEF coordinates (format for `self.all_waypoints` is [N, E, altitude, heading], where the drone’s start location corresponds to [0, 0, 0, 0].
+7. Write it up.
+8. Congratulations!
+Your Done!